Syria says Israel strikes again, several missiles downed by air defences: state TV

 Western intelligence sources say Israel’s stepped up strikes on Syria in the last few months are part of a shadow war approved by the United States and part of the anti-Iran policy that has undermined in the last two years Iran’s extensive military power without triggering a major increase in hostilities.

-Israeli defense officials have said in recent months that Israel would step up its campaign against Iran in Syria where, with the help of its proxy militias, Tehran has expanded its presence.
+They say that the past year has seen an expansion in the targets hit by Israel across Syria where thousands of Iranian-backed militias have been involved in regaining much of the territory lost by Syrian President Bashar al Assad to insurgents in a nearly decade old civil war.

-Reporting by Alaa Swilam and Omar Fahmy in Cairo and Suleiman al Khalidi and Dan Williams in Jerusalem; Editing by Leslie Adler and Grant McCool
+Reporting by Alaa Swilam and Omar Fahmy in Cairo and Suleiman al Khalidi in Amman and Dan Williams in Jerusalem; Editing by Leslie Adler and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.